thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 ---
 path: "/things-learned-at-typemedia.html"
 date: "2018-09-01T17:13:20+02:00"
-title: "A few things I learned at TypeMedia"
+title: "A few things I learned at TypeMedia – a general summary, plus tips for current & prospective students"
 tags: ["typemedia", "design", "type", "hot-tips"]
-publish: false
+publish: true
 ---

-This July, I graduated from TypeMedia in the class of 2018.
+This July, I graduated from [TypeMedia](http://typemedia.org) in the class of 2018.
 It was one of the most difficult, most rewarding experiences of my life.
 I'm too close to it to understand its long-term impact on my design career, but I learned a tremendous amount and got to know a bunch of amazing people.

 In this post, I will:

-1. Explain what TypeMedia is, for those who don't already know
+1. Explain what TypeMedia is for those who don't already know
-2. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! explain what i learned
-3. Give a few brief tips on getting in, for those who are considering applying
+2. Give a few brief tips on getting accepted to the course
-4. Describe my two biggest questions when I was considering attending
+3. Describe my two biggest worries before attending, and give my hindsight view of these
-5. Give concrete tips on the practices I found useful in getting through the program successfully
+4. Summarize the design lessons I learned, and document a few of the practices I found useful in getting through the program successfully
-6. Offer a few tips about how to finish strong
+5. Offer a few general tips about life, finances, and admin in the Hague

 # First off: what is TypeMedia?